lmcrean/lauriecrean_v3/software-architecture/apps/api-github/simplified-mvp.md

 # GitHub API - Simplified MVP

 > **Minimal viable API** for pull request portfolio feed
+>
+> aims to be a simple MVP for the github api.

 ## What We Actually Need (Phase 1)